-4 Common Causes of Communication Breakdown in Deskless Industries
+4 Common Causes of Communication Breakdowns at Work

 Communication is crucial for getting all leaders, departments, and employees on the same page and working together toward a shared goal.
 Breakdowns in communication can knock things off track and prevent the company from reaching its full potential.
-When a company’s teams are dispersed across different offices and geographic regions, with a large number of employees working alone in the field, communication becomes even more critical.
-Understanding the common causes of a communication breakdown can help companies proactively avoid it.
+This is especially true when you have remote, dispersed or deskless teams.
+Understanding the common causes of communication breakdowns can help you proactively avoid them.

-Let’s take an example – if a company needs to share urgent or really important information with its employees, Amber alert-style Broadcasts would be much more effective than email, which often goes unread for days.
-If a field service tech needs to send a quick status update, a text message will suffice, but if they need to troubleshoot a complex issue, a phone call or even video call may be necessary.
+Let’s take an example – if your company needs to share urgent or crucial information with employees, a Broadcast that pushes directly to employees’ phones would be much more effective than an email, which often goes unread for days.

-Vivint Smart Home, a smart home device installation company, found out through a company survey that although they constantly kept their teams informed, communication came back as the number one issue.
+Vivint Smart Home, a smart home device installation company, found out through a company survey that although they constantly kept their teams informed, communication came back as employees’ #1 complaint.

-The problem was, the company was using email to communicate with field service technicians, but the technicians didn’t open or even read email.
-They use mobile phones rather than computers at work and generally get their information through calling, texting and accessing docs on their mobile device.
+The problem was, the company was using email to communicate with field service technicians, but the technicians didn’t use email.
+They would call, text and access docs on their mobile device to get information.

 Workplace communication needs to be targeted for it to be effective.
 When employees receive a bunch of information that doesn’t apply, they simply tune out.
 This is a big problem when that information is necessary for employees to effectively complete the task at hand.
-According to The Service Council, field service techs really dislike any paperwork and want to move to mobile (51%).
-More importantly, they really dislike time wasted looking for information (26%).
+According to The Service Council, field service techs really dislike how much time they have to waste looking for the right information.

 This results in employees finding their own ways to communicate with each other, usually through texting or consumer apps like WhatsApp and FB Messenger.
 This is alarming on multiple levels: